OctoPrint/OctoPrint/docs/plugins/hooks.rst

 .. py:function:: acl_appkey_hook(*args, **kwargs)

+   .. deprecated:: 1.3.11

+      This functionality will be removed in 1.4.0.
+Use the :ref:`Application Keys Plugin workflow <sec-bundledplugins-appkeys-workflow>` instead.

    By handling this hook plugins may register additional :ref:`App session key providers <sec-api-apps-sessionkey>` within the system.